nwhitmont/botframework-auth-bot-aadv2-node/README.md

 ## Setup Instructions

-We assume you have already published your nodejs bot on a web service.
+We assume you have already published your Node.js bot on a web service.

 ### 1. Create AADv2 app (if you don't have one)